-Washburn University’s Associates in Applied Sciences in Health Information Technology offers an online, seventy-three credit hour program designed for students working toward a career in public health, health care, or other areas of health related fields.
-Students will receive a certificate achievement in Health Information Coding along with their AAS-HIT program degree.
-Students must have access to the Internet and have basic computer skills to enter into the program.
-The associates degree in medical billing and coding online program will provide a variety of career opportunities to graduates, such as ambulatory health care facilities, medical clinics, state or federal health agencies, healthcare nursing facilities, and managed care organizations.
-Hospitals also are known to hire those with a degree in health information technology.
-In addition, Washburn University’s graduation satisfaction rate is at 100% by graduates of the program.
+Washburn University’s Associates in Applied Sciences in Health Information Technology offers an online, seventy-three credit hour program designed for students working toward a career in public health, health care, or other areas of health-related fields.
+Students will receive a certificate of achievement in Health Information Coding and their AAS-HIT program degree.
+Students must access the Internet and have basic computer skills to enter into the program.

 5. Moraine Park Technical College